PDF417/pdf417-android/README.md

 ## <a name="eclipseIntegration"></a> Eclipse integration instructions

 We do not provide Eclipse integration demo apps.
 We encourage you to use Android Studio.
 We also do not test integrating _PDF417.mobi_ with Eclipse.
-If you are having problems with _PDF417.mobi_, make sure you have tried integrating it with Android Studio prior contacting us.
+If you are having problems with _PDF417.mobi_, make sure you have tried integrating it with Android Studio prior to contacting us.

 However, if you still want to use Eclipse, you will need to convert AAR archive to Eclipse library project format.
 You can do this by doing the following: